ngandrass/truenas-spindown-timer/README.md

 ### System dataset placement

-Having the TrueNAS system dataset placed inside a pool prevents the spindown of contained disks.
-Therefore it should be located on a disk that will not be spun down (e.g. the OS SSD).
+Having the TrueNAS system dataset placed on a drive / ZFS pool prevents spindown.
+The system dataset should therefore be located on a disk that will not be spun down (e.g. the operating system SSD).

 The location of the system dataset can be configured under `System > System Dataset`.